kohjx1/merlin-analytics/README.md

 - `∴ Wcat = (TF*IDF) cat = 0.12 * 1.52 = 0.182`
 - A TF-IDF score of 0.182 is much closer to 0 than 1 (suggest that "cat" is a common term with less weight)

+### Data Analytics

+1. User form indicate what are the values they want and entities type
+2. Text to speech to Transcript (ask questions and automatically fill form)
+3. Backend process transcript
+4. Gather the keywords (backend keyword list/extract transcript keywords)
+5. Display on webpage (charts stats)

+- Frontend (HTTP Request - JSON)
+- Backend (Extract keyword from transcript - JSON)